pliantmeerkat/CV/README.md

 Working well under pressure is a skill that has taken years to develop, only by entering difficult situations and stretching my physical and emotional capabilities to their limits have I been able to add this to my list of skills.
 Like all skills these are constantly in a state of development, and I believe that by entering suitably challenging and engaging employment I will best be able to continue my personal and developmental growth.

+#### Agile Software Development(Whilst at [Makers Academy](https://makers.tech/))

+- Invaluable experience in working within a software team environment.
+- Usage of Agile software development, ticket based work distribution and user story/ MVP creation.
+- Git workflow techniques: branching, merging, pull requests etc.
+- Managing group conflicts, compromising on major decisions and sticking to tasks effectively.
+- Keeping produced code specific, DRY and easy to read/ change/ understand.
+- Experience of planning sessions, creating tasks/ tickets and distributing tasks efficiently
+- Achieving all this in a safe and feedback intensive environment, allowing mistakes to be made and key lessons learned as a result.

 #### Experienced skier and mountaineer:

   - Staying calm is essential, as even the slightest lapse in concentration can at times result in potentially life threatening consequences.